By Eric Vandenbroeck and co-workers

 1940s, a highly polarized situation arose in which urban working classes, which

-Such a situation was intolerable to the rural elites and increasingly to the
+toward themselves.
+Such a situation was intolerable to the rural elites and

-military, which came to adopt a rabid anti-Peronist stance.
-Given the structure
+increasingly to the military, which came to adopt a rabid anti-Peronist stance.

-of the economy, the costs of coups against democracy were institutions; at that
+Given the structure of the economy, the costs of coups against democracy were

 South Africa

-delayed in South Africa and what triggered its final creation?
-The historical
+long delayed in South Africa and what triggered its final creation?
+The

-situation here could not be more different from that in Singapore.
-The white
+historical situation here could not be more different from that in Singapore.

-elites of South Africa had much to lose from democracy that historically would
+The white elites of South Africa had much to lose from democracy that

-surely have led to large demands for land reform, the redistribution of wealth,
+historically would surely have led to large demands for land reform, the

 The state of South